j-mlo/quiz/README.md

 ![welcome-page](assets/images/welcome-page.jpg)

 The next section is the quiz content, which displays the questions and possible answers.
 The user is taken to the next questions upon clicking an option.
+The Restart button takes the user back to the first question.

 ![quiz-content](assets/images/quiz-content.jpg)

 Finally, the user is shown the results page, which gives the category of their health as well as an accordion with tips in various areas.

 ![results](assets/images/results.jpg)